h5n1xp/Arduino_Sprite/README.md

 2. Add RLE to the palette image format, this should reduce memory traffic and improve performance.
 3. Release an image conversion application, to generate compatible data.

+#Usage
+The constrctor requires three parameters:

+Arduino_Sprite* sprite = new Arduino_Sprite(width,height,output_canvas);

+This is to specify the actual size of the image to use, as well out the output canvas which will usuall be the size of the display and will be uploaded during a flush() call.
+Currentlt the output canvas needs to be 16bit 5:6:6 RGB.

+Before usage, one must call the begin() method which sets up the buffers and initilises all the sprite's properties.
+There are several methods to chose from.

+sprite->begin(); // Will allocate an internal 16bit canvas object with the dimensions specified in the constructor